itssayushhere/Medical_Facilities/README.md

 # A Vite-React Based Website

-Welcome to our Vite-React based website.
+Welcome to My Vite-React based website.
 This platform offers a comprehensive set of features aimed at providing seamless healthcare services.
 Below is an overview of the key functionalities available on the website.

 ## Features